Jorricks/DutyBoard/duty_overview/www/README.md

 - [ ] Integrate ReactJS with our FastAPI.
 - [ ] Add button to link to repository.
 - [ ] Add image option.
+- [ ] Change favicon to duty icon.
 - [ ] (Optional) Ability to add heads up notification.
 - [ ] (Optional) Create loader icon on page load.